This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 Docker image

-By default, we use a pre-built Docker image mr3project/hive3:1.10.
+We use a pre-built Docker image (ex. mr3project/hive3:1.11 for Hive 3 on MR3 and mr3project/hive4:4.0.1 for Hive 4 on MR3).
 If the user wants to use a different Docker image, check the environment variables DOCKER_HIVE_IMG and DOCKER_HIVE_WORKER_IMG in env.sh and the field spec/template/spec/containers/image in yaml/metastore.yaml and yaml/hive.yaml.

 $ vi env.sh